parsegon/math-css/README.md

 # calculus-css

 Verbose and Easy way to represent basic calculus by a few lines of HTML without having to use a heavier Javascript library.
-Current Versions works but still Work in Progress.
+Current Versions work but still Work in Progress.
 Support soon to be added for
 * vectors.
 * circular integrals, circular doubleintegrals etc.